MahmoudShawky1612/code-challenge-hub/README.md

 # Coding Challenge Platform

-This is a coding challenge platform built using **Node.js, Express, Prisma, and PostgreSQL**.
+This is a coding challenge platform built using **TypeScript, Node.js, Express, Prisma, and PostgreSQL**.
 The platform allows users to create coding challenges, submit solutions, comment on solutions, like solutions, and track their rankings via a leaderboard.

 ---
 ## Features